vaishvikmaisuria/Willow/README.md

 ![screenshot5](/imgs/screenshot-6.png)

 ## Current Issues <a name = "issues"></a>
-1. Configure Kubernetes and connect frontend and backend
-2. Add Jenkins and Ansible
+1. Add Jenkins and Ansible
-3. Add more test
+2. Add more test
-4. Add ML to predict stocks
+3. Add ML to predict stocks

 ## Authors <a name = "authors"></a>